 After Stockton the ladies made a final visit to Newcastle on 29th April 1896, this time playing at Jesmond.
 The novelty had worn off by now, and a much smaller crowd of only 300-400 witnessed the game.
 Organisational problems arose once more; the gates remained closed until ten minutes after the time set for kick-off, and the match was contended between teams of nine and ten players respectively.
 Attempts were made to persuade local girls to make up the numbers but these efforts proved unsuccessful.
 The Sporting Man, so supportive of the ladies on their first visit, did not think it worthwhile reporting the score, and carried a very brusque report of the event, which closed with a contemptuous, "However, we do not suppose anyone would be any the wiser or the happier if we were to attempt to deal with the proceedings in details."

-The original BLFC was still in action.
+Meanwhile, Miss Hudson's team were planning to bring ladies' football to Ireland.
 On 13th May 1896 an advertisement appeared in the Freemans Journal and Daily Commercial Advertiser, (Dublin).
 It advised readers that the British Ladies' Football Club, (President Lady Florence Dixie), would appear for the first time in Dublin at the City and Suburban Grounds13, Jones's Road, on Saturday 16th May.
 Admission would be 6d and 1s (2s for the "Special Grand Stand").
 Unfortunately the ladies did not turn up, having missed the boat at Holyhead, but a further advertisement announced that they would appear on the following Monday and Tuesday.
 When they eventually did arrive it seems that they were as much of a success in Dublin as they had been in Belfast; a final advertisement appeared announcing that "Owing to their great success of the Lady Footballers" the a farewell match had been arranged for Saturday 23rd May, the opponents to be a "team of Dublin gentlemen".
 (The advertisement also contained the interesting information that the ladies had beaten a team of gentlemen in Cardiff on November 6th 1895.)
 No further details of the first two games in Dublin have so far been discovered, but in the farewell match the ladies defeated the gentlemen by 7 goals to 2.

 "We have got the lady footballers in the North, but though they seem to be well content with us, we are not impressed by them.
 When they appeared at Irvine there was quite a little riot.
 One of the ladies got a black eye from some ruffian, the crowd of savages broke in, and the players would not go on.
 They were badly hustled, and had a regular struggle in order to get back to the clubhouse, Such is civilization in Scotland up to date under the auspices of Presbyterianism.